AdguardTeam/AGLint/README.md

 If you have a config file in an ignored folder, it will be ignored as well.

+### Default ignores

-Some "problematic" paths are ignored by default:
+Some "problematic" paths are ignored by default in order to avoid linting files that are not related to adblock filter lists.
+These paths are:
-- `node_modules` - Vendor files for Node.js, usually contains a lot of files
+- `node_modules` - Vendor files for Node.js, usually contains a lot of files - this can slow down the linter significantly
 - `.DS_Store` - macOS system file
 - `.git` - Git files
 - `.hg` - Mercurial files